nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 ********

 This sample can perform Wi-Fi operations such as connect and disconnect in the 2.4GHz and 5GHz bands depending on the capabilities of an access point.
+The sample also adds LED support to map with connection and disconnection events:

+    * **LED1** starts blinking when the sample is connected to the access point.
+    * **LED1** stops blinking when the sample is disconnected from the access point.

 Using this sample, the development kit can connect to the specified access point in :abbr:`STA (Station)` mode.